wandeder/scrapper_rss/README.md

 ```
 **JSON Output:**

-In case of using `--json` argument your utility should convert the news into [JSON](https://en.wikipedia.org/wiki/JSON) format.
+In case of using the `--json` argument, your utility should convert the news into [JSON](https://en.wikipedia.org/wiki/JSON) format.

 For the JSON output we are looking for the exact names of the tags.
 But we ask for the pretty output: